Kera railway station

-Kera is a station on the Helsinki commuter rail network located in Karamalmi, a district of the city of Espoo in Finland.
+Kera is a station on the Helsinki commuter rail network located in the neighborhood of the same name in the city of Espoo in Finland.
 It is situated between stations Kilo railway station and Kauniainen railway station.
 It is located about 15 km to the northwest/west of Helsinki Central railway station.

 History

 The station is named after a ceramics factory, which took in clay from a nearby field.
 The factory's names have included: